 I have a ticking time bomb inside my body.
 It’s menstruation, and I can’t control it.

-I’ve been menstruating for nearly two decades and I still haven’t got the hang of it.
-Whereas some people’s cycles are as orderly as a military, mine is more like the sea - constantly changing, susceptible to the elements, wearing down it’s surroundings over millennia.
+I’ve been menstruating for two decades and I still haven’t got the hang of it.
+Whereas some people’s cycles are as orderly as a military, mine is more like the sea: constantly shifting, susceptible to the elements, wearing down its surroundings over millennia.

-Like many Americans, because I am jobless, I’m also without insurance.
-I have to rely on the IUD that I had the foresight to get in the halcyon days of covered visits to the OBGYN that came with my former job.
-The IUD is my last hope, but if anything goes wrong with it, or my period continues it’s mystifying shock and awe tactics, then I’m not sure what I’ll do.
+Like many Americans, I am jobless, and because I'm jobless I am also without insurance.
+I have to rely on the IUD that I had the foresight to get in the halcyon days of covered visits to the OBGYN, one of the benefits of my former job.
+The IUD is my last hope, but if anything goes wrong with it, or my period continues its mystifying shock and awe tactics, I’m not sure what I’ll do.
 I am slated to receive insurance through the Affordable Care Act in 2017, but we all know how tenuous that now is.

 The IUD was placed inside me over a year ago.
 I use that phrase as euphemistically as it sounds - it wasn’t so much placed as it was injected directly through my cervix into my uterus, until the sides caught like a fly hook through a fish's cheek.
 The insertion was painful and left me faint.
 When I’d read about it online before my appointment, some people claimed it was one of the worst pains of their life, others that it was no big deal.
 Only one of those groups was correct.

 I cramped for months after the insertion.
 But then again, I’d cramped all the time before the IUD, so it felt familiar.
-At least cramping with an IUD feels productive because now it protects me from pregnancy.
-While recovering, my heating pad became my new best friend, and a bottle of Excedrin Extra Strength was always just in reach.
+At least cramping with an IUD feels productive because I'm now protected from pregnancy.
+While recovering my heating pad became my new best friend, and a bottle of Excedrin Extra Strength was always just in reach.

-But one day I realized that things were slightly better, and had been for awhile.
+One day I had the sudden realization that things were slightly better, and had been for awhile.
+How had I not noticed what my own body was up to?
 I no longer had continuous cramping - just a sharp stab every now and then to remind me that I still have ovaries that work.
 I was also unable to remember when I last had a real period.
 When I went for a physical the doctor asked when my last cycle was, and I was happy to shrug and say that I wasn’t really sure - I have an IUD, there’s no way I could know!
-I felt a kinship with all women who skip the sugar pills in their birth control pill packs, with competitive swimmers who don’t get their periods, with post-menopausal women.
+This "easy period" stuff was new and exciting, and I felt a kinship with all women who skip the sugar pills in their birth control pill packs, with competitive swimmers who don’t get their periods, with post-menopausal women.